Charitable Giving and Other End-of-Year Reminders

 • Roth Conversions – A strategy where you elect to pay the tax on funds in a pre-tax account to convert them to your Roth IRA, where they’ll never be taxed again

-• Tax gain/loss harvesting – The recent volatility in the stock market may have created an opportunity to lock-in large gains in a taxable account and offset them with this year’s losses to net a $0 tax bill
+• Tax gain/loss harvesting – Does it make sense to lock-in large gains in a taxable account and offset them with this year’s losses to net a $0 tax bill?

 Previous